Tongue Web Piercing

-Tongue Web Piercing also known as Tongue Frenulum Piercing is yet another oral piercing to add to the collection.
-Compared to the common tongue piercing this is a much less invasive or painful piercing.
-To understand why we need to look at the Frenulum and understand the anatomy of the piercing.
+Tongue web piercing, also known as tongue frenulum piercing, is an oral piercing that became very popular in the 90′s.
+Compared to tongue piercing, tongue web piercing is much less invasive and painful.
+To understand why, we need to examine the frenulum and understand the anatomy of the tongue.

-The Frenulum is the webbing underneath the tongue that connects the underside of your tongue to the floor of your mouth.
-The original purpose of this webbing was to insure the growth of the tongue would continue to progress forward in the mouth.
-After birth the tongue continues to grow extend past this point.
-The webbing by itself is a thin and carries very little blood vessels so bleeding after a piercing will be little to none.
+The tongue frenulum (frenulum linguae) is the webbing underneath the tongue that connects the underside of your tongue to the floor of your mouth.
+The purpose of this webbing is to insure the growth of the tongue progresses forward in the mouth.
+After birth the tongue continues to grow and extend past this point.
+The webbing by itself is thin and carries very little blood vessels, so bleeding after a piercing will be little to none.

-Caution needs to be taken when this piercing is administered.
-Joining at the bottom of the webbing are two glands that look like the end of some hoses or tubular structures.
+I never recommended you do any body piercing yourself, even though some may seem ‘simple’ you should always visit a professional.
+When it comes to a tongue web piercing caution needs to be taken as there are two important glands near the tongue frenulum that you do not want to damage.
 These glands serve the purpose of delivering saliva to the mouth.
-Saliva is used to help keep the mouth moist and to serve as a lubricant and pre-digestive fluid for food.
-If the glands are hit during the piercing process there will be an increased pain and you may cause permanent damage to the glands.
-In some cases the glands will shut down or become blocked.
-It is recommended to use an experienced piercer for this procedure.
-There are some that have recorded doing this procedure on their own.
-However the risk is not worth saving a few dollars.
+Saliva is used to help keep the mouth moist, serve as a lubricant and is pre-digestive fluid for food.
+If the glands are hit during the piercing process there will not only be increased pain but you may cause permanent damage to the glands.
+In some cases the glands will shut down or become blocked causing further complications and a heavy doctors bill to boot.
+Please use an experienced piercer for this procedure, the risk is not worth saving a few dollars!